 Dr. Rose Bricker

-If you would like more information on healthy relationships, please call me for a 30-minute complimentary meet and greet appointment at 520-815-6901.
-My website is bluelemonhealthandwellness.com.
-I’m located at Blue Lemon Therapy and Coaching, LLC, 10132 N. Oracle Road, Suite 160, Oro Valley, AZ 85704 (in the business park behind the Fairfield Inn in Oro Valley).
+Intentionally increase your social circle and lessen your sense of loneliness.
+Loneliness and depression can be devastating.
+You can get help and change the quality of your life.
+You do not have to do this alone.
+If you would like more information on how to manage loneliness, depression, and anxiety, and develop healthy relationships, please call me for a 30-minute complimentary meet and greet appointment at 520-815-6901.
+My website is bluelemonhealthandwellness.com, and I’m located at Blue Lemon Therapy and Coaching, LLC, 10132 N. Oracle Road, Suite 160, Oro Valley, AZ 85704 (in the business park behind the Fairfield Inn in Oro Valley).